Skip to main content

 # Subscription confirmation has a "result" key.

-# Balance updates have a "method" key set to "balanceSpot_update".
+# Balance updates have a "method" key set to "balanceSpot_update",

-if "method" in data and data["method"] == "balanceSpot_update":
+if data.get("method") == "balanceSpot_update":

-for asset, info in data["params"].items():
+for asset, info in update.items():

 print(f"Balance change: {asset} available={info['available']} freeze={info['freeze']}")